 Because in both Abu Dhabi and Sharjah there’s not really budget accommodation plus, at night and evenings, the best things only happen in Dubai.

-Budget Hostel – Backpacker 16 Hostel – This one is cheaper than the previous hostel but the location is not as epic.
+Backpacker Hostel – Backpacker 16 – This one is cheaper than the previous hostel but the location is not as epic.
 However, the position is not as bad, as it’s located in Tecom, a neighborhood which is pretty well connected to the metro and just 15 minutes driving from Marina.